withastro/docs/src/pages/en/core-concepts/framework-components.md

 Framework components can be nested within other components of the same framework. (e.g. A single React component can have an entire tree of React child components.)
 Only Astro components can contain child components from any framework.

 This allows you to build entire "apps" in your preferred JavaScript framework and render them, via a parent component, to an Astro page.
-This pattern is useful for several related components with shared state or context.
+This is a convenient pattern to allow related components to share state or context.

 ## Interactivity in Astro Components